Singapore Management University: Institute of Innovation and Entrepreneurship

-The Institute of Innovation and Entrepreneurship (IIE) was established in 2009 and provides research, innovation and entrepreneurship training for the students of the university.
-In the same year, Business Innovations Generator (BIG), a start-up incubation programme was implemented.
+The Institute of Innovation and Entrepreneurship was established in 2009 and provides research, innovation and entrepreneurship training for the students of the university.
+In the same year, Business Innovations Generator, a start-up incubation programme was implemented.
 In 2017, the institute launched Protégé Ventures, a student-run venture fund and training program.
+The first in Southeast Asia, it gives undergraduate and postgraduate students from Singapore-based universities a practical, real-life venture capital experience in sourcing, analysing and investing in technology-enabled Asean startups with at least one student founder.

-The institute organises a major startup business competition called the Lee Kuan Yew Global Business Plan Competition (LKYGBPC), which receives entries from a large number of international universities.
+The institute organises a major startup business competition called the Lee Kuan Yew Global Business Plan Competition, which receives entries from a large number of international universities.
 In 2020, the competition received submissions from over 650 universities.

 The tenth edition of the LKYGBPC launched the VC Office Hours, offering one-on-one consultations for founders by more than 30 senior partners from leading venture capital firms.
 Another highlight of the tenth edition was the Changemakers Conversations, a series of virtual panel discussions centred around themes such as "Our New Normal" and "Growth in Asia".